awsdocs/aws-lambda-developer-guide/doc_source/stepfunctions-patterns.md

 ## Example branching application pattern<a name="statemachine-example"></a>

-In the following example, the `WhichCoat` state machine shows a branching application pattern with a [Choice](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-choice-state.html) state \(`"Type": "Choice"`\)\.
+In the following example, the `WhichCoat` state machine defined in the Amazon States Language \(ASL\) definition shows a branching application pattern with a [Choice](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-choice-state.html) state \(`"Type": "Choice"`\)\.
 If the condition of one of the three `Choice` states is met, the Lambda function is invoked as a [Task](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-task-state.html):

 1. The `WearHeavyCoat` state invokes the `wear_heavy_coat` Lambda function and returns a message\.